LEAD 212 Class Leaders

 - Will be in at least their third year of college by fall 2021 (based on years in college, not credit hours)

 - Understand and believe in the mission of the Staley School of Leadership Studies

-- Have previously taken a LEAD 212 or equivalent introduction to leadership course; and have taken LEAD 350; and have taken LEAD 405; and currently enrolled in LEAD 450 or served as a LEAD 212 Class Leader during fall of 2020
+- Have previously taken a LEAD 212 or equivalent introduction to leadership course; and have taken/currently enrolled in LEAD 350 (will have completed LEAD 350 before fall 2021)

 - Exhibit responsibility, positive attitude, confidence, flexibility, team orientation, strong energy level, and excellent communication skills